Bayley Currey: Craftsman Truck Series

+2017

 Currey made his Camping World Truck Series debut at Martinsville at the Texas Roadhouse 200, driving the No. 50 truck for Beaver Motorsports.
 The offer was brought to him by a personal friend.
 He started 27th and finished 25th.
 Currey returned in Phoenix, driving the No. 83 for Copp Motorsports.
-He started 21st, and finished tenth, surviving multiple wrecks in the process.
+He started 21st and finished tenth, surviving multiple wrecks in the process.
 He drove the No. 83 truck again at Homestead, starting 30th and finishing 28th after an engine failure.

-Currey wound up running 13 Truck races in 2018.
+2018

+Currey would run 13 Truck races in 2018, returning to the No. 83 for Copp Motorsports, scoring a best finish of 16th at Las Vegas in the fall.

+2019

 On February 9, 2019, it was announced that Currey and Vizion Motorsports agreed to run a partial schedule in the No. 35 Toyota Tundra for 2019.
 The announcement came after Currey tested an ARCA Racing Series car for Vizion.
 In July, he joined Niece Motorsports for the Gander RV 150 at Pocono Raceway, and later finished sixth with the team at Michigan International Speedway.

+2020

 In 2020, Currey joined CMI Motorsports for the Strat 200 at Las Vegas Motor Speedway.
 He returned to Niece at Pocono after regular driver Natalie Decker was hospitalized with bile duct complications.

+2021

 On January 3, 2021, Currey revealed on the Talking in Circles podcast that he would return to Niece in 2021 for another part-time schedule.
 Although plans were for his season debut to take place at Circuit of the Americas, he did so in April at Kansas in the No. 45 truck after regular driver Brett Moffitt switched to Xfinity points.
 Currey changed his points declaration to the Truck Series on May 4.

+2023

+Currey joined Niece Motorsports for a partial schedule in 2023 and scored three top-five finishes.